jatin7gupta/Todo-TypeScript/README.md

 * Add Todo : This section lets you add a todo (with status Active).
 * Completed Todos : This section displays completed todos.
 Clicking the checkbox makes the todo active (again).
 Clicking the red X deletes the todo.
 * Deleted Todos : Displays list of deleted todos.
-* Update the todo with just a simple click on the active todo, and to save just hit enter.
+* Update Todo: With just a simple click on the active todo, and to save just hit enter.
 * Used some design principles in UI making, like suitable color choice etc.

 ## Features Not Built